 I ditched a first corporate career at GE to return to graduate school, not for an MBA as I’d planned, but for an English and Creative Writing program.
 I grew out my hair.
 I spent a summer hiking around the UK, then walked from Denver to Durango along the Colorado Trail.
 I learned the blessed power of a single, focused goal.

-I learned a lot about teaching, largely through trial and error.
+I stumbled into a full-time, non-tenure track position teaching first-year engineering students – and found the synthesis of interests that fuel me to this day: technology and education.
+Over 10 years I learned a lot about teaching, largely through trial and error.
 Since 2009 I’ve been building software as a profession and have had the good fortune to learn from many engineers and product leaders.